adamatus/interactive-talks/README.md

 The framework was inspired by Mike Bostock's early highlight reel talks showing off the power of d3.
-I've considerably tweaked the framework to work with my presentation style and added some addition navigation functions.
+I've considerably tweaked the framework to work with my presentation style and added some additional navigation functions.

 Demos
 =====